 If people are going to be standing a lot, they don’t want to be fiddling with cinnamon sticks when they try to take a drink.

 For a meal, try an entree salad or something like garlic shrimp and asparagus.

-The Eggnog Martini is a wonderful drink to enjoy on a cold winter evening.
+The Eggnog Martini is a wonderful winter weather drink to enjoy on a cold evening.
 Even though the drink itself is cold, the spices and amaretto are comforting and soothing.

 It makes a great dessert drink, partly because of the sweetness and the flavors.
 It’s also a little bit filling because of the small amount of eggnog.